-California couple charged with torture scheduled for court hearing
+California couple in torture case could learn of charges Thursday

 What could be next for the 13 siblings

-The Riverside County Department of Public Social Services is seeking court authorization to provide oversight and care for the 13 siblings "to the extent that's necessary," said von Zabern.
+The Riverside County Department of Public Social Services is seeking court authorization to provide oversight and care for the 13 siblings "to the extent that's necessary," von Zabern said.

-"At this point, we'll be doing a full assessment with medical professionals to better understand needs of the adults as well as the children and we'll be prepared to provide supportive services as well as engage other agencies in assisting these individuals to be stable," she told reporters Tuesday.
+"At this point, we'll be doing a full assessment with medical professionals to better understand needs of the adults as well as the children, and we'll be prepared to provide supportive services as well as engage other agencies in assisting these individuals to be stable," she told reporters Tuesday.

-When asked if they would go to live with family members, von Zabern said the practice is to identify relatives who are able to provide care, as long as they pass background checks, and are suitable and stable.
-But at the time of the Tuesday press conference, she said relatives had not come forward.
+When asked if they would go to live with family members, von Zabern said the practice is to identify relatives who are able to provide care, as long as they pass background checks and are suitable and stable.
+But at the time of the Tuesday press conference, she said no relatives had come forward.

-Earlier this week, authorities were shocked to learn that of the 13 siblings, seven of them are adults.
-The adults are being treated at Corona Regional Medical Center in Corona, and the six children are at Riverside University Health System Medical Center in Moreno Valley.
+Of the 13 siblings, the adults are being treated at Corona Regional Medical Center in Corona, and the six children are under care at Riverside University Health System Medical Center in Moreno Valley.

-"It's hard to think of them as adults," said Mark Uffer, Corona Regional Medical Center CEO on Tuesday.
+"It's hard to think of them as adults," Mark Uffer, Corona Regional Medical Center CEO, said Tuesday.
 "When you see them, they're small.
 They're stable.
 They're being fed."

-Note: CORRECTION: This story has been updated to correct the age of David Turpin.
-He is 56.